borkdude/carve/README.md

 - `:out-dir`: instead of writing back to the original file, write to this dir.
 - `:dry-run?`: just print the unused var expression.
 - `:aggressive?`: runs multiple times until no unused vars are left.
 Defaults to `false`.
 - `:report`: when truthy, prints unused vars to stdout.
-Implies `:dry-dun? true`.
+Implies `:dry-run? true`.
 The output format may be set using `:report {:format ...}` where format can be `:edn` or `:text`.
 The text output can be interpreted by editors like Emacs.
 This option can be combined with `:aggressive?`.